SpeysideHEP/spey/docs/quick_start.rst

 What is Spey?
 =============

-Spey is a plug-in based statistics tool which aims to collect all likelihood prescriptions under one roof.
-This provides user the workspace to freely combine different statistical models and study them through a single interface.
-In order to achieve a module that can be used both with statistical model prescriptions which has been proposed in the past and will be used in the future, Spey uses so-called plug-in system where developers can propose their own statistical model prescription and allow spey to use them.
+Spey is an innovative plug-in-based statistics tool designed to consolidate a wide range of likelihood prescriptions in a single, comprehensive platform.
+By offering users a flexible workspace, Spey empowers them to seamlessly integrate different statistical models and explore their properties through a unified interface.
+To ensure compatibility with existing and future statistical model prescriptions, Spey adopts a versatile plug-in system.
+This approach enables developers to propose and integrate their own statistical model prescriptions, thereby expanding the capabilities and applicability of Spey.

 .. _sec:quick_start: